GIScience/ohsome-quality-api/docs/api.md

 ## Request examples using Bash and `curl` command

-Using the above mentioned Swagger UI one can create valid `curl` requests using an interactive interface.
+Using the above-mentioned Swagger UI one can create valid `curl` requests using an interactive interface.

-In the following sections examples for a GET and POST request for an Indicator of a region pre-definied by OQT are given.
+In the following sections examples for a GET and POST request for an Indicator of a region pre-defined by OQT are given.

-### Request an Indicator for a pre-definied region
+### Request an Indicator for a pre-defined region

 #### GET request